bikeshaving/crank/website/blog/2020-10-13-writing-crank-from-scratch.md

 +  return el._node;
  }
 ```

 [Diff](https://github.com/brainkim/crank-from-scratch/commit/c5299409736081d37a66de9a91b1db0e2883bc46) [File](https://github.com/brainkim/crank-from-scratch/blob/c5299409736081d37a66de9a91b1db0e2883bc46/crank.js)

 To diff old and new trees, we need to retain old elements and DOM nodes so that we can make comparisons.
 At the renderer level, we use [a weakmap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) to store the `Portal` elements we created in `render()` by the DOM node which we rendered into.
-At the element level, we store an element’s previously rendered children directly on the element under its `_children` property, and an element’s previously created DOM nodes under its `_node` property.
+At the element level, we store an element’s previously rendered children directly on the element under its `_children` property, and an element’s previously created DOM node under its `_node` property.
 We use leading underscores to indicate that these properties should be private to the module.

 The `diff()` function compares old and new children by position, and if elements appear in the same position with the same tag, we simply copy the new element’s props over to the old element.
 Finally, in the `commit()` function, we check to see if an element has a DOM node defined on it before creating new ones.